-M’s yurt sits with several others at the end of a gravel road in the woods on property owned by Ward, an artist who invented those pinscreen toys that were popular in the eighties and nineties and sold at science museum gift shops and stores like The Sharper Image.
+M’s yurt sits with several others at the end of a gravel road in the woods, on property owned by Ward, an artist who invented those pinscreen toys that were popular in the eighties and nineties and sold at science museum gift shops and The Sharper Image.
 You have probably pressed your face into one.

-Yurts are Mongolian in origin, traditionally round portable collapsible lattice-frame dwellings covered in fabric and insulated with felt the nomadic peoples made from sheep’s wool.
-The VW Buses for a different topography.
+Yurts are Mongolian in origin, traditionally round, portable, collapsible, lattice-frame dwellings covered in fabric and insulated with felt the nomadic peoples made from sheep’s wool – VW Buses for a different topography.
 The structures hold up to the weather of Himalayan steppes, Ward would tell me later, as there aren’t the usual flat surfaces for high winds to latch onto.
 M.’s yurt is a more permanent adaptation, in between a traditional yurt and a Bucky Fuller aluminum house.
 It’s closer to a cabin, actually; has electricity and varnished wood floors and is entered via a smaller rectangular shed that holds a kitchen and shower with running water, and a composting toilet.

 I spend three days in the yurt.
-I wake at dawn every morning because the light floods in through the oculus, the clear plastic domed circular opening in the center of the roof.
-I meditate under the light, go out for hikes and food, listen to records, take a nap in a hammock.
+I wake at dawn every morning because the light floods in through the oculus, the clear plastic domed opening in the center of the roof.
+I meditate under the light, go out for hikes and food, listen to records.
+Take a nap in the hammock.
 After three days in a yurt, rectangular dwellings seem mildly oppressive.
 Corners seem silly.
 “If you look at the way we move through our spaces, it’s usually circular,” Ward says when he invites me over for a beer the second night.
-We talk about yurts, living in New York, visits to China, and he asks for advice about a Kickstarter project he’s thinking about launching.
+We talk about yurts, living in New York, visits to China, and he asks for advice about a project he’s thinking about Kickstarting.
 He’s soft-spoken, intelligent, cunning eyebrows, as pure an artist as I have ever met.
-He’s been living on the property for decades, and the furnishings in his own yurt are warm and modern and timeless in an Eames workshop kind of way.
+He’s been living on the property for decades, and the furnishings in his own yurt are warm and modern and timeless in an Eames-workshop kind of way.
 We finish our beers and he asks, “Have you seen the view?”

-Ward takes me outside to the edge of the land and there’s a clearing.
+Ward takes me outside to the edge of the land, where there’s a clearing.
 I can see for dozens of miles.
 The property, he tells me, sits on a ridge, and he points to the strings of twinkling lights in the distance.
 “That’s Massachussets.
 Over there’s Connecticut.”

-I come back to Brooklyn and have a Tom Hanks at the end of Castaway moment.
+I come back to Brooklyn and have a Tom Hanks-at-the-end-of-_Castaway_ moment.
 I realize: I am so wasteful.
 I leave the faucet on when I brush my teeth and keep the thermostat set too high.
-In the yurt everything demands conservation: The leftover water in the kettle after making tea I use to rinse out dishes.
-Each scrap of paper is kindling for the stove.
-It’s only when you leave your natural habitat that you realize how much it shapes you, and you can watch documentaries and read fiction and go on the internet but the physicality of a new mode of life always carves deeper.
+In the yurt everything demands conservation.
+Each scrap of paper is kindling for the stove; the water in the tea kettle I use to rinse dishes.
+It’s only when you leave your natural habitat that you realize how much it’s shaped you, and you can watch documentaries and read fiction and go on the internet but the physicality of a new mode of life always carves deeper.
 One of the most personally meaningful things I’ve heard recently is: “Act your way to new thinking, don’t think your way to new action.”